82 Cabin Bridge Rd, Forksville PA

 One of the toughest and most beautiful courses you’ll find anywhere!
 The Worlds End Ultramarathon is a challenging foot race that explores the Loyalsock Trail, Loyalsock State Forest and Worlds End State Park in the Endless Mountains of Pennsylvania.
 The routes are largely rugged, scenic-dense single-track trails with some fairly remote sections, several waterfalls and multiple vistas of the beautiful Endless Mountains.
 The PA Department of Conservation and Natural Resources describes Worlds End State Park as "virtually in a class by itself, this wild, rugged and rustic area seems almost untamed."
 This is NOT a beginner-level ultra and participation in the race should not be taken lightly.

 Make no mistake, this race is intended to grind you down over the long haul.
 Luckily, we’ll take care of you with 13 aid stations along the way.
-Not only will you see the usual ultra spread, expect to see delicious fresh fruit, bacon, and a plethora of other delicious treats to keep you moving to the finish line.
-You’ll also have 4 aid stations that will be crew accessible and 3 locations to pick up and swap pacers from.

 The Worlds End 100k is also part of the Pennsylvania Triple Crown of Mountain Running series.
 These races showcase the best of Pennsylvania's ultra mountain-running scene and celebrate the wild beauty of these rugged old mountains, and the vibrant trail-running culture that thrives in them.
 Do you have what it takes to tame the wilderness races of PA?

 If you are not ready to tackle the full 100k but still want to take in the beauty of Worlds End, you can still challenge yourself with the 50k course.
 The race follows the same route as the 100k but veers off to bring you home before the start of the lower loop.
-While only half the distance and half the elevation (5,800 feet), it's still chock full of fabulous scenery and awesome trails.
-We also give you a more generous time limit of 12 hours to complete the course.

 After you survive Worlds End, hang around to enjoy the post race food and explore the state park.
 We will have a smorgasbord of homemade soups, chili, pulled pork and burgers - whether a meat lover, vegetarian, or vegan, our spread will have an option for you.
-And while it may not look like the fanciest of feasts, we’re sure you’ll vote it top of the list for best post race food around.
-We will also have a relaxing atmosphere to help you unwind after your hard effort on the trails.

 Course Map